armory/docs/content/en/borealis/quick-start/borealis-cli-get-started.md

 title: Get Started with the CLI to Deploy Apps
 linktitle: Get Started - CLI
 description: >
   The Borealis CLI is a CLI for interacting with Project Borealis.
-With the CLI, you can integrate into your existing CI/CD tooling.
+With the CLI, you can integrate Borealis into your existing CI/CD tooling.
+Start by familiarizing yourself with the Borealis CLI and its workflow.
 exlcude_search: true
 ---

+## {{% heading "prereq" %}}

 Before you start, make sure that someone at your organization has completed the [Get Started with Project Borealis]({{< ref "borealis-org-get-started" >}}).
 That guide describes how to prepare your deployment target so that you can use the Borealis CLI to deploy apps to it.